Paolumaya/Maya-Lore/Characters/Theodore.md

-Discovered {NUMBER} hours after the defeat of Xeno'jiiva
+Discovered 4 hours after the defeat of Xeno'jiiva

-Merged with a Legiana, fully assimilating her mind into his.
+Merged with a female Legiana, fully assimilating her mind into his.

 Haughty and self-centered, even before becoming fused with an apex.